Bootstrap percolation on the Hamming torus: Open two-dimensional subgraphs

 If a vertex $w$ has at least $A$ initially open vertices in its neighborhood then either one of the two lines through $w$ in $\plane$ contain at least $A/4$ initially open vertices or the $d-2$ lines through $w$ not in $\plane$ together contain at least $A/2$ initially open vertices.
 This implies that either (a) there are at least $n/12$ parallel lines in $\plane$ with at least $A/4$ vertices initially open, or (b) there are at least $n^2/6$ vertices with at least $A/2$ vertices in their neighborhoods outside of $\plane$.

 The probability of (a) is exponentially small by the same argument as in the previous case.
-For a fixed $w$, the probability that $(d-2)(n-1)$ sites in $\mathcal{N}(w)\setminus \plane$ contain at least $A/2$ initially open sites is again $O(np)=o(1)$.
-Thus the probability of (b) is exponentially small in $n^2$.
+For a fixed $w$, the probability that $(d-2)(n-1)$ sites in $\mathcal {N}(w)\setminus\plane$ contain at least $A/2$ initially open sites is again $O(np)=o(1)$.
+Thus, the probability of (b) is exponentially small in $n^2$. \comment{ The probability of the first is at most